-A. There will be a current position description on file in Human Resource Development for each position covered by the Contract.
-This description shall include specified skills needed and training requirements for the position.
+- A. There will be a current position description on file in the Human Resources Department for each position covered by the Contract.
+This description shall include the primary duties and responsibilities, skills and abilities, essential functions, and other position -related information for the position. - B. Upon request, the College will provide the Union with position descriptions for all employees subject to this Contract.